Mosc/relative_time/example/README.md

 # relative_time_example

-An example project demonstrating the use of the Relative Time package.
+Demonstrates how to use the relative_time package.